 In my practice I hand build sculptures with the method coiling.
 I choose to expose the coil, therefore to expose the process that is often hidden in most ceramic work.
 I champion this process and celebrate the history of craft and ceramics.
 I find inspiraring the first primitive objects made out of clay from the 'Jomon' period in Japan and my approach to making is influenced by the Bauhaus.

-I work intuitively and improvising.
-When I am making a piece of work, I know where I want to start and have a vague idea of how I may want it to look like.
+I use the coil as a drawing method, by analogy to how draughtsmen use a pencil.
+I like to think that I am ‘taking a coil for a walk’, an expression I borrow from Paul Klee’s expression: ‘drawing is taking a line for a walk’.
+When I am making a piece of work, I know where I want to start and have a notional idea of how I may want it to look like.
 Frequently the work takes me on a material and narrative journey and as I progress I make decisions to shape the final form different to the one I had in mind.
 I let the form be, and I let serendipity happen in the search for a new structural complexity.
-I like to think that I am ‘taking a coil for a walk’, an expression I borrow from Paul Klee’s ‘taking a line for a walk’.

 In a world that is becoming digitalised, I have created a relationship with clay where my hands act like an analogue 3D printer and as a result my sculptures echoes the aesthetic of this technology.